TypeScript Notes

 -

-Produces a build error if any function execution path lacks an explicit return, unless the function's return type is
+Produces a build error if any function execution path lacks an explicit return, unless the return type is

 undefined